rihal-om/rihal-codestacker/BE/README.md

 ### 1. 🔄 Long Polling for Evidence Hard Delete

-Your task is to implement a long polling mechanism that enables admins to initiate, monitor, and track the hard deletion of evidence.
-This ensures real-time updates on deletion requests, enhancing transparency and efficiency in the system.
-Develop an API to permanently delete an evidence entry with a multi-step confirmation process:
+Your task is to implement a long polling mechanism that allows admins to initiate ,monitor ,and track the hard deletion of evidence.
+This ensures they receive real-time updates on the status of their deletion requests, improving transparency and efficiency in the system.

 **Key Requirements** :

-1. Prompt the user: "Are you sure you want to delete Evidence ID: <evidence_id>? (yes/no)"
-2. Proceed only if the user confirms with "yes."
-Otherwise, cancel the request.
-3. Require a final confirmation: "DELETE <evidence_id>" to execute deletion.
-4. Validate evidence existence and user permissions before deletion.
-5. Log all deletion attempts for auditing before permanently removing the record.
+1. Develop an API endpoint that allows admins to initiate the hard deletion of evidence.
+This endpoint should accept the evidence ID and user authentication details.

+2. Develop another endpoint that allows admins to check the status of the deletion process using long polling.
+Keep the connection open until the deletion is complete or a timeout occurs, and ensure that the admin receives updates on the deletion progress, including statuses such as "In Progress," "Completed," and "Failed."
+The client should be able to manage these status updates appropriately

 ### 2. 📨 Email Notification System for Crime Awareness